Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Are mass shooters mentally ill?
 Are they simply angry with the world?
-Why leads people to mass shootings?
+Is mass shooting associated with schizophrenia and psychosis?
+What leads people to mass shootings?
 Well...

 On May 24, 2022, 18-year-old Salvador Ramos opened fire, killed 19 students and two teachers, and wounded 17 other people at Robb Elementary School, Uvalde, Texas.

 There was one during a live performance in Las Vegas back in 2017.
 And, of course, others before that.
-There have been talks and assumptions that mass shooters may be mentally ill.
-It's logical that one would think that because there's hardly any sane reason why one would want to hurt or kill entirely heterogeneous strangers.
-So, why?
+There have been public assumptions fueled by media commentaries that most mass shooters are mentally ill.
+But how accurate is this assumption?

 In most mass shooting cases, the assailants are either killed on the crime scene or are nowhere to be found, so we can't ask them.